sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 BEFORE you write your body, read:
 * [Indiana University's Paragraphs and Topic Sentences](http://www.indiana.edu/~wts/pamphlets/paragraphs.shtml)
 * The following chapters in [The Craft of Research, 3rd Edition](http://www.amazon.com/Research-Chicago-Writing-Editing-Publishing/dp/0226065669/ref=sr_1_1?ie=UTF8&qid=1451843847&sr=8-1&keywords=the+craft+of+research).
+ * 5 From Problems to Sources
+ * 6 Engaging Sources
  * 12 Planning
  * 13 Drafting Your Report
  * 14 Revising Your Organization and Argument